Balanced metrics on non-Kahler Calabi-Yau threefolds: The geometry of Candelas-de la Ossa's metrics

 For the third order partial derivatives of type $i\bar j k$, we have the vanishing $(r^2)_{i\bar j k}=0$ except the following

 For the fourth order partial derivatives, we still have the vanishing except the following

-We now use these asymptotic estimate of the partial derivatives of $r^2$ to prove Proposition \ref{cur}; namely that {\sl there is a constant $C$ independent of $t$ and $r$ such that the curvature tensor $R_{i\bar j k\bar l}$ of the CO metric} $\tilde\omega_{co,t}$ at $q$ has bound
+We now use these asymptotic estimate of the partial derivatives of $r^2$ to prove Lemma \ref{cur}. {Since $(z_1,z_2,z_3)$ is the orthogonal coordinate at the point $p$, we only need to prove that {\sl there is a constant $C$ independent of $t$ and $r$ such that the curvature tensor $R_{i\bar j k\bar l}$ of the CO metric} $\tilde\omega_{\co,t}$ at $q$ has bound